BinaryIgor/Bright-Server/README.md

 # Bright Server
  Bright Server is easy to use, robust, reliable and flexible standalone java http server and lightweight web framework.
-Explanatory code is present in example package, so let's examples speak for themselves.
+Let the examples speak for themselves:
  ```java
 ServerConfiguration serverConfiguration = new ServerConfiguration(getServerProperties());